-Gregory J. Slavonic was sworn in as the 19th Assistant Secretary of the Navy for Manpower and Reserve Affairs on June 11, 2018.
-He is responsible for the overall supervision and oversight of manpower and reserve component affairs of the Department of the Navy, including the development of programs and policy related to military personnel (active, reserve, retired), their family members, and the civilian workforce; the tracking of the contractor workforce; and, the oversight of Human Resources systems within the department.
+Gregory J. Slavonic was sworn in as the 18th Assistant Secretary of the Navy for Manpower and Reserve Affairs on June 11, 2018.
+He is responsible for the overall supervision and oversight of manpower and reserve component affairs of the Department of the Navy, including the development of programs and policy related to military personnel (active, reserve, retired), their family members, and the civilian workforce; the tracking of the contractor workforce; and, the oversight of human resources systems within the department.
 Mr. Slavonic most recently served as Chief of Staff for U.S. Senator James Lankford (R-OK) and was his last chief when he was a member of the U.S. House of Representatives.

 Mr. Slavonic also served as the Executive Director of the Jim Thorpe Association and Oklahoma Sports Hall of Fame.
 In this role he oversaw the annual presentation of the Jim Thorpe Award which is given annually to the “outstanding defensive back” in NCAA (Division I) football.
 His interest in sports lead him to become a minority partner with the Oklahoma City CAVALRY, a professional basketball team in the Continental Basketball Association (CBA) league, which won the CBA championship in 1997.